destel/rill/README.md

 ## Real-Time Batching
 Real-world applications often need to handle data that arrives at unpredictable rates.
-While batching is still desirable for efficiency, waiting to collect a full batch might introduce unacceptable delays when the input stream becomes slow or sparse.
+While batching is still desirable for efficiency, waiting to collect a full batch might introduce unacceptable delays when the input stream slows down or becomes sparse.

 Rill solves this with timeout-based batching: batches are emitted either when they're full or after a specified timeout, whichever comes first.
 This approach ensures optimal batch sizes during high load while maintaining responsiveness during quiet periods.